YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The calendar guides the risk, but the scalp still has the final word.
 Day ten with settled skin is different from day ten with wet bleeding, pain, and spreading redness.
 The decision uses both the date and the clinical signs.

 Send one wider photo that shows the full recipient or donor area, then one closer photo of the exact bleeding point.
 Use normal light if possible.
 Flash alone can make dried blood and redness look more dramatic than they are.
-Add the date of surgery, which day after surgery you are on, where the bleeding is, when it started, whether it stopped, and what happened just before it began.
+Add the date of surgery, which day after surgery you are on, where the bleeding is, when it started, whether it stopped, how long pressure was held, how many gauze pads became wet, and what happened just before it began.

 Also send the medication details.
-Include prescribed medicines, painkillers, supplements, alcohol, and any recent change.
+Include prescribed medicines, painkillers, supplements, alcohol, any recent change, and a blood pressure reading if you have one.
 If the bleeding followed sleep, mention pillow contact.
 If it followed pressure, washing, a bump, vomiting, or exercise, say so directly.

 If pain is part of the story, do not simply take more tablets.
 Follow the approved painkiller plan and ask the clinic whether the pain pattern itself needs review.
 Pain medicine should not hide a problem that is becoming worse.